What is Cloud Native?

-Stop what you're doing and text ten of your colleagues.
+Stop what you're doing and text several of your colleagues.
 Ask them to define the term "Cloud Native".
-Good chance you'll get ten different answers.
+There's a good chance you'll get several different answers.

 Cloud-native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.

 These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

 Cloud native is about speed and agility.
 Business systems are evolving from enabling business capabilities to weapons of strategic transformation that accelerate business velocity and growth.
 It's imperative to get new ideas to market immediately.